vangsteven14/Snake-Game-Reversed/README.md

 # Snake Game: Reversed!

 Ever wondered what it'll be like to start big as a snake?
-In this project, I modified and extended existing codes by highlighting my abilities to implement, analyze, and engineer software solutions while incorporating my original design. <br>
+In this project, I modified and extended existing code by highlighting my abilities to implement, analyze, and engineer software solutions while incorporating my original design. <br>

 <ins> **Resources, Inspirations, and Credits:** </ins> <br>